-Eleven things I love about ACOG’s 2017 VBAC Guidelines
+Eleven things to love about ACOG’s 2017 VBAC Guidelines

-When I found out that ACOG released their 2017 VBAC guidelines yesterday, I couldn’t wait to devour them.
-This morning, I had an opportunity to cuddle up with the new recommendations and I’m quite pleased.
+When I found out that the American College of Obstetricians & Gynecologists (ACOG) released their 2017 VBAC guidelines, I couldn’t wait to devour them.
+I finally had an opportunity to cuddle up with the new recommendations and I’m quite pleased.

 In terms of who is “generally” not a candidate, ACOG uses the same language while acknowledging, again, that “individual circumstances must be considered in all cases.”

 ACOG does outline conditions or histories that are associated with lower VBAC rates.
-But providers need to couple that with our inability to predict and the multiple factors that impact outcomes as well as prior diagnoses.
+But providers and birthing people need to couple that with our inability to predict the future and the multiple factors that can impact outcomes.

 There’s a bit of discussion over what does and does not risk someone out for a VBAC.
 This isn’t new.

 But what is new is ACOG’s attention on the importance of considering individual circumstances,